php-fig/per-coding-style/spec.md

 Constants in Enumerations MAY use either PascalCase or UPPER_CASE capitalization.
 PascalCase is RECOMMENDED, so that it is consistent with case declarations.

+The following example shows a typical valid Enum:

 ```php
 enum Suit: string
 {